ankit-1819/CodSoft/README.md

 # CodSoft

-#ATM INTERFACE
+## ATM INTERFACE 🚀💳

-🚀 Just Wrapped Up My Java-Based ATM Project! 💻 🚀
+Just Wrapped Up My Java-Based ATM Project! 💻 🚀

 I’m thrilled to share my latest coding accomplishment—a feature-rich ATM system developed in Java! 🎉 Here’s what makes it special:

-🔒 Unique User Login: Every user gets a unique account with secure login, ensuring personalized access.
+🔒 **Unique User Login**: Every user gets a unique account with secure login, ensuring personalized access.
 No more overlapping usernames!

-💾 Data Persistence: Implemented file handling to save user data seamlessly.
+💾 **Data Persistence**: Implemented file handling to save user data seamlessly.
 Even if the system shuts down, all account information—like balances and transaction history—is securely stored and reloaded.
 No data left behind!

-💰 Deposit & Withdrawal Features: Added functionality for safe and reliable deposits and withdrawals, with instant balance updates.
+💰 **Deposit & Withdrawal Features**: Added functionality for safe and reliable deposits and withdrawals, with instant balance updates.

 🧩 This project challenged me to blend data security, user experience, and efficient coding practices—an exciting and rewarding experience!

-#CURRENCY CONVERTER:
+---

+## CURRENCY CONVERTER 💱

-🚀 "Excited to share my journey completing a Java internship with CodSoft!
+🚀 Excited to share my journey completing a Java internship with CodSoft!
 Here’s what I achieved:

 1️⃣ **Real-Time Currency Updates**: Integrated an API to pull live currency exchange rates, ensuring accurate and up-to-date conversions.